Javascript

 Node Version Manager

-The Node Version Manager can be used to easily install different versions of Node.js
+The Node Version Manager can be used to easily install different versions of Node.js.

 Follow this guide here to install Node Version Manager.

-If installed correctly, you should be able to run this the nvm
+If installed correctly, you should be able to run this the nvm command from a terminal like this:

 $ nvm list